Yuvii42/Numpyy/README.md

-just completed my data science interesting visuals and Graphs.
+Just completed with my data science interesting visuals and Graphs.
+You can see it inside.